soarcn/UndoBar/README.md

 ``` java
     UndoBarController.show(getActivity(), "Undo-bar title" , listener, undoToken);
 ```
-- You can also use UndoBar in builder style.
+- Or you can also use UndoBar with builder style.

 ``` java
     new UndoBar(getActivity()).message("Undo-bar title").listener(listener).show;